.

 Charging into a battery?
 Expect a storage loss.
 Image: Cinq.de

-The calculations we’ve just made have assumed that all power is going directly to your device.
-But what if you’re charging into a battery so that you can save the power for later?
+So far, our calculations have assumed that all the power goes straight into your device.
+But what if you’re charging into a battery first to save the energy for later use?

-When power is stored in a battery, it experiences a storage loss of around 15-20%.
-This essentially means that you will need to cycle for 15-20% more time to get the same amount of energy to your device.
+When energy is stored in a battery, there’s a storage loss of roughly 15–20%.
+In practical terms, this means you’ll need to ride 15–20% longer to deliver the same amount of usable energy to your device.

 Charging Differences Between Dynamo Hubs and USB Chargers